fbpx

 Noise Management

-• Explains what is involved in aircraft noise management
+• Understand what is involved in aircraft noise management

 • Explore regulations and principles of noise management according to the ICAO balanced approach